 Introducing the social sciences provides an accessible and contemporary introduction to the social sciences and the questions and issues that social scientists investigate and explore.
 It is an ideal entry-level module for a range of social science and related qualifications.

 The module begins with The Life and Times of the Street as a window into a range of social issues which social scientists are interested in exploring.
 In addition to providing the starting point for the three questions that form the teaching strands to this module, the street is regarded as a place that provokes questions and issues which you will return to at various points during your study.
 By exploring the street, this module aims to show you how social life is being made and remade in the contemporary UK.

 The three module-wide questions are:

 - How is society made and remade?
-This question asks how people make society in their relations with one another and with the world around them, and how, in turn, society shapes people.
+This asks how people make society in their relations with one another and with the world around them, and how, in turn, society shapes people.

 - How do we know?
 This sets out how social scientists investigate and answer questions about society.

-You will explore social science answers to these questions by looking at three strands of study materials.
+You'll explore social science answers to these questions by looking at the following three strands of study:

 This addresses questions about how people make and remake their lives but not in circumstances of their own choosing.
 Through a focus on consumerism and shopping, power and markets, you will explore how social lives are made and remade, how individuals’ identities and sense of self are shaped by their relationship with other people and with objects.
 In addition, you will examine the constraints and opportunities that impact upon people’s ability to belong to a consumer society.

 The second strand is about the various ways that individuals and their social lives are made and remade through connections to, and disconnections from, other people and places, plus how they see themselves, see others and where they live.
 A key focus will be on the insights both psychologists and sociologists can bring to an examination of questions of identity.
 This will be in relation to personal and social lives, issues of class, gender, race and disability and issues around our connections to place and migration.